Piracy: Self-defense

-This has given birth to a new breed of private security companies that provide training for crew members and operate floating armouries for protection of crew and cargo.
+This has given rise to a new breed of private security companies that provide training for crew members and operate floating armouries to protect crew and cargo.
 This has proved effective in countering pirate attacks.
-The use of floating armouries in international waters allows ships to carry weapons in international waters, without being in possession of arms within coastal waters where they would be illegal.
-Seychelles has become a central location for international anti-piracy operations, hosting the Anti-Piracy Operation Center for the Indian Ocean.
+The use of floating armouries in international waters allows ships to carry weapons in international waters, without having arms within coastal waters where they would be illegal.
+Seychelles has become a central hub for international anti-piracy operations, hosting the Indian Ocean Anti-Piracy Operation Center.
 In 2008, VSOS became the first authorized armed maritime security company to operate in the Indian Ocean region.

 With safety trials complete in the late 2000s, laser dazzlers have been developed for defensive purposes on super-yachts.
 They can be effective up to 4 km with the effects going from mild disorientation to flash blindness at closer range.

 In February 2012, Italian Marines based on the tanker Enrica Lexie allegedly fired on an Indian fishing trawler off Kerala, killing two of her eleven crew.
-The Marines allegedly mistook the fishing vessel as a pirate vessel.
+The Marines allegedly mistook the fishing vessel for a pirate vessel.
 The incident sparked a diplomatic row between India and Italy.
 Enrica Lexie was ordered into Kochi where her crew were questioned by officers of the Indian Police.
 The fact is still sub juris and its legal eventual outcome could influence future deployment of VPDs, since states will be either encouraged or discouraged to provide them depending on whether functional immunity is ultimately granted or denied to the Italians.

 Another similar incident has been reported to have happened in the Red Sea between the coasts of Somalia and Yemen, involving the death of a Yemeni fisherman allegedly at the hands of a Russian Vessel Protection Detachment (VPD) on board a Norwegian-flagged vessel.

 Despite VPD deployment being controversial because of these incidents, according to the Associated Press, during a United Nations Security Council conference about piracy "U.S. Ambassador Susan Rice told the council that no ship carrying armed guards has been successfully attacked by pirates" and "French Ambassador Gerard Araud stressed that private guards do not have the deterrent effect that government-posted marine and sailors and naval patrols have in warding off attacks".